-A man sees his life changed for ever when his fiancee shoots herself.
-Baffled, he wants by all means to obtain such a weapon of destruction and he finds himself caught in a violent group of...
+A man sees his life changed forever when his fiancee shoots herself.
+Baffled, he wants by all means to obtain such a weapon of destruction and he finds himself caught in the middle of a ...

 See full summary »